VenturaNotes/Knowledge/Computer Science/- Coding Problems/Leetcode/Problems/(1) Two Sum.md

 - Return indices `i` and `j` such that
 	- their elements sum to the target
 	- `i != j`
+	- There is exactly one pair of indices that satisfy the condition
 	- Return the smaller index first
 ### Brute Force
 ```python